umee-network/docs/docs/governance/community-dao/translators.md

 **[Medium](https://medium.com/)**

 _Medium is likely the easiest platform to publish and organize professional looking translations of blog posts on.
 Medium publications can be used to allow multiple writers to contribute to the same blog to help stay organized.
-If a Medium publication is created, be sure to disclose that it is a community account used solely to translate official blog posts, and follow Umee's [branding guidelines](https://umee.cc/brand/)._
+If a Medium publication is created, be sure to disclose that it is a community account used solely to translate official blog posts, and follow UX's [branding guidelines](https://umee.cc/brand/)._

 <br>